Carina-P/Skiers-Destinations/README.md

 ### Automated testing
 The tests were developed ahead of implementing features.
-And obviously the first tests failed all the time.
-Then features are implemented and automatically tested in an iterative process with small parts of code every time.
+And obviously the **first tests failed all the time**.
+Then features are implemented and automatically tested in an **iterative process** with small parts of code every time.

 The following automated tests have been developed:
-- The calculating of new average rating when user casts av vote.
+- The **calculation of new average rating** when user casts av vote.
 The function is called calculateNewRating and belongs to the object: RatedResort.
-- Test that function hasVoted, belonging to Object: RatedResort, returns right value.
+- Test that function **hasVoted**, belonging to Object: RatedResort, returns right value.
-- Automated testing have been used on following functions to test what happens if they are given wrong conditions as eg. something is wrong with input parameters (this was hard to test manually).
+- Automated testing have been used on following functions to test what happens if they are **given wrong conditions** as eg. something is wrong with input parameters (this was hard to test manually).
 The functions all belong to the
 object: RatedResort:
     - starsToHTML